If you are looking for U.S. grant funding, it's important to know the difference between a private foundation and a public charity.

-This data is easier to get from a private foundation, which must disclose all grantees and grant amounts in its IRS Form 990-PF.
-However, a grantmaking public charity isn't subject to this disclosure requirement, so access to its grants data will depend on how much the funder is willing to share with the public, via its Form 990, website, or other communication channels.
+A public charity that makes grants doesn't have to make that information known to the public.
+Access to its grants data will depend on how much the funder is willing to share with the public on its Form 990, website, or other communication channels.

 If a grantmaking public charity doesn't provide a grants list in its Form 990, explore its website or search the Internet for the funder's name to find any related news or press releases, some of which may be about grants that it made.